As an Amazon Associate we earn from qualifying purchases.

 You should season your wooden salad bowl a minimum of every 6 months or so.
 Use a few drops of mineral oil and rub it in with a dry clean cloth.
 If your bowl is under heavy usage, you may find that you need to season every couple months or as needed if the bowl appears “dry.”

 Sanitizing Salad Bowls Made from Wood

 While cleaning your bowl after use is great, every so often you are going to want to sanitize it as well.
-We recommend at least once every couple months (even if you don’t use it).
+I recommend at least once every couple months (even if you don’t use it).
 Wooden bowls are porous and so it is possible for germs and food borne pathogens to make their way into those pores.

 To sanitize your bowls, follow these steps:

 - Use a 1 part white vinegar (or lemon juice) to 4 parts water solution with a teaspoon of salt

 - Rub that all around the inside of the bowl for 5 minutes then rinse with HOT soapy water